-Balcony Herb Garden for Beginners: A Simple Setup That Actually Works
+Balcony Herb Garden for Beginners: How to Start a Setup That Works

 A practical topic hub for urban gardening, from balconies and patios to compact edible layouts, crop selection, and small-space systems.